cloudant-labs/graphdb-slate/source/includes/api/cqsearch.md

 #### The $text operator

 The `$text` operator is based on a Lucene search with a standard analyzer.
 This means the operator is not case sensitive, and matches on any words.

 <aside class="note">The `$text` operator does not support full Lucene syntax, such as wildcards, fuzzy matches, or proximity detection.
-For more information on the available Lucene syntax, have a look at the (Cloudant Search documentation)[http://docs.cloudant.com/api.html#search].</aside>
+For more information on the available Lucene syntax, have a look at the [Cloudant Search documentation](./api.html#search).</aside>

 The resulting query is `AND`'ed with the rest of the selector.

 NEED AN EXAMPLE HERE.